aibatko/Game/README.md

    python main.py
    ```

-Use the arrow keys to move, `SPACE` to jump, and `F` to shoot bullets.
+Use `A` and `D` to move left and right, `W` to jump, and click with the left mouse button to shoot toward the cursor.

 Further improvements, including multiplayer features, may be added later.